How to Look “Not Guilty”

 While there are several other ways to improve your appearance at trial, these are three of the most common behaviors that could have negative consequences.
 Jury trials are often won or lost on inches and impressions.
 When fighting a criminal case, every inch matters.
 But it is also important to remember that a jury’s impression of the defendant will carry weight when the defendant’s fate is in the jury’s hands.

 In conclusion, while a judge will instruct a jury to consider the evidence, the jury will also develop an impression of the defendant whether he testifies or not.
 The jury’s impression of the defendant may affect the outcome of the case.

 Our team of Nebraska criminal defense attorneys has 100 cumulative years of experience in the courtroom and continues to fight for the constitutional rights of clients.
 Take the first step towards resolving your criminal case.
-Contact Berry Law: Criminal Defense and Personal Injury Lawyers.
+Contact Berry Law.